grumpyjames/birding-almanac/features/a-200-bird-year/part-43-skye.md

 calendar.
 After much negotiation, we're going to spend much of it on Skye.

-Pronoun guidance: AB1 negotiated badly.
+Pronoun guidance: AB1 negotiated poorly.
 This post covers the events of November 23-30 2018.

 #### Grumble